---

 | **Lite (free)** | 0 days | N/A | N/A | N/A | N/A |

-- Automatic snapshots are retained for a set period of time in line with the specified plan defaults after they are no longer the active snapshot for a database.
+- **[Automatic snapshots](/concepts/snapshots#1-automatic-snapshots)** are retained for a set period of time according to `snapshot_retention_days` after they are no longer the active snapshot for a database.

-- Named snapshots are created explicitly and persist until unnamed and they are not garbage-collected by snapshot retention.
+- **[Named snapshots](/concepts/snapshots#2-named-snapshots)** are created explicitly and persist until unnamed.
+They are not subject to automatic garbage collection.

 A new database: